Learn the basics

 Directoryi18n

-- strings.i18n.json Json that defines the app localization
+- en.i18n.json Json that defines the app localization

 - …